motiwalam/STLC-idris/README.md

 # STLC-idris
-An implementation of the simply typed lambda calculus (STLC) supporting primitive recursion on Nats using dependent types.
+An implementation of the simply typed lambda calculus (STLC) supporting pairs, atoms, lists, nats, and primitive recursion for naturals and lists.
 ## What is this?
-This is an implementation of a simply typed lambda calculus which also includes natural numbers and a construct for primitive recursion.
+This is an implementation of a simply typed lambda calculus which also includes natural numbers as well as pairs, lists, and atoms alongside constructs for performing primitive recursion on natural numbers and lists.

 Usually, an implementation of an STLC requires type-checking.
 However, this implementation uses dependent types to bypass the need for a type checker by making ill-typed programs impossible to represent.
 In effect, this delegates the process of type-checking to the host language (in this case, Idris).